GenAI for staff

 More resources about prompt engineering on the CTLT site: https://ai.ctlt.ubc.ca/prompt-engineering

-Accuracy & Oversight
+Accuracy & oversight

 • Always review and verify AI-generated content before sharing or publishing.